 Criminal Lawyers for California Sex Crime Charges

-There's a bunch of different things to do that, the probation report from probation department.
+There's many different things to do: the probation report from the probation department.
 Other times, we get that psychological evaluation.

-The great thing about that is we can get that and if the evaluation is not, we just simply don't use it.
+The great thing about that is we can get that, and if the evaluation is not, we simply don't use it.

 But if it's good and if it's angled up to try and deal with some of the concerns, then we're going to use it to assist you.

 So, if you or a loved one is charged with a sex crime and you're looking to mitigate your circumstances, you've come to the right place.
 I've been doing this for 27 years.

 I've worked for the District Attorney's Office as a Superior Court Judge and as a sex crime defense attorney since 1994.